HITXinWang/CNMC/README.md

 ## A Collaborative Network of Mamba and CNN for Lightweight Image Super-Resolution
-Our paper will be released soon.
+Congratulations!
+Our paper has been accepted by IEEE Transactions on Consumer Electronics, available at [CNMC](https://ieeexplore.ieee.org/abstract/document/11010097/)

 <p align="center">
     <img src="figures/framework.png" style="border-radius: 15px">